Algarve-South-Portugal.com

 Olhão market

-Olhão market is the vibrant heart of Olhão, and is divided between two neo- Arabic red brick buildings.
-The eastern covered market houses the largest fish market in the Algarve, and is packed with stalls selling fresh fish from the previous night’s catch.
+Olhão market is the vibrant heart of the town, divided between two neo-Arabic red-brick buildings that have stood at the waterfront since 1916.
+The eastern hall houses the largest fish market in the Algarve, packed with stalls selling fresh fish landed from the previous night's catch.
+Watching the morning auction unfold here is one of the small, free pleasures of an Olhão visit, but arrive early; almost everything is sold by midday.

-The market is open Monday to Saturday (closed Sunday).
-On Saturdays, there is an additional market that fills the stretches around the covered market.
-Further details can be seen on the market’s website: mercadosdeolhao.pt
+The market is open Monday to Saturday and closed on Sundays.
+Further details can be found on the official website: mercadosdeolhao.pt

 Olhão market